jarvann/nexusdownloader/README.md

 # NexusDownloader

 **NexusDownloader** is the fast lane for mod collectors!
 Tired of waiting hours for Vortex to fetch a giant collection?
 NexusDownloader is a streamlined, no-nonsense tool that lets you download entire Nexus collections in minutes, not hours.
-With a simple, user-friendly GUI and robust command-line support, it’s built for both newcomers and power users who want speed, control, and reliability—without the bloat.
+With a simple, user-friendly GUI and robust command-line support, it's built for both newcomers and power users who want speed, control, and reliability—without the bloat.

 **How does it work?**
-Just launch the included `run.bat`—if you don’t have Python, it’ll help you install it.
+Just launch the included `run.bat`—if you don't have Python, it'll help you install it.
 The GUI walks you through entering your Nexus API key, picking your downloads folder, and selecting your collection JSON.
 Choose your download speed (thread count), and hit Start.
-NexusDownloader checks that Vortex isn’t running (and can close it for you), then downloads all your mods in parallel, showing live progress and error counts.
-When finished, you’ll be prompted to endorse the mods—supporting the authors who make your favorite content possible.
+NexusDownloader checks that Vortex isn't running (and can close it for you), then downloads all your mods in parallel, showing live progress and error counts.
+When finished, you'll be prompted to endorse the mods—supporting the authors who make your favorite content possible.

 Whether you prefer a click-and-go interface or want to automate everything from the command line, NexusDownloader is the fastest way to get your Nexus collections ready for Vortex—so you can spend less time waiting and more time playing.